National Health Service (England): The commissioning system

-From 2003 to 2013 the principal fundholders in the NHS system were the primary care trusts (PCTs), that commissioned healthcare from NHS trusts, GPs and private providers.
+From 2003 to 2013 the principal fundholders in the NHS system were the primary care trusts (PCTs), which commissioned healthcare from NHS trusts, GPs, and private providers.
 PCTs disbursed funds to them on an agreed tariff or contract basis, on guidelines set out by the Department of Health.
 The PCTs budget from the Department of Health was calculated on a formula basis relating to population and specific local needs.
-They were supposed to "break even" – that is, not show a deficit on their budgets at the end of the financial year.
+They were supposed to "break-even" – that is, not show a deficit on their budgets at the end of the financial year.
 Failure to meet financial objectives could result in the dismissal and replacement of a trust's board of directors, although such dismissals are enormously expensive for the NHS.

-From April 2013 a new system was established as a result of the Health and Social Care Act 2012.
+In April 2013 a new system was established as a result of the Health and Social Care Act 2012.
 The NHS budget is largely in the hands of a new body, NHS England.
 NHS England commissions specialist services and primary care.
 Acute services and community care are commissioned by local clinical commissioning groups (CCGs) led by GPs.
 From April 2021 all CCGs have become part of Integrated Care Systems.

 Free services and contributory services

 Services free at the point of use

 The vast majority of NHS services are free at the point of use.

-This means that people generally do not pay anything for their doctor visits, nursing services, surgical procedures or appliances, consumables such as medications and bandages, plasters, medical tests, and investigations, x-rays, CT or MRI scans or other diagnostic services.
+This means that people generally do not pay anything for their doctor visits, nursing services, surgical procedures or appliances, consumables such as medications and bandages, plasters, medical tests, and investigations, x-rays, CT or MRI scans, or other diagnostic services.
 Hospital inpatient and outpatient services are free, both medical and mental health services.
 Funding for these services is provided through general taxation and not a specific tax.

-Because the NHS is not funded by a contributory insurance scheme in the ordinary sense and most patients pay nothing for their treatment there is thus no billing to the treated person nor to any insurer or sickness fund as is common in many other countries.
-This saves hugely on administration costs that might otherwise involve complex consumable tracking and usage procedures at the patient level and concomitant invoicing, reconciliation and bad debt processing.
+Because the NHS is not funded by a contributory insurance scheme in the ordinary sense and most patients pay nothing for their treatment there is thus no billing to the treated person nor any insurer or sickness fund as is common in many other countries.
+This saves hugely on administration costs that might otherwise involve complex consumable tracking and usage procedures at the patient level and concomitant invoicing, reconciliation, and bad debt processing.